• Skip to primary navigation

 Best Cut of Pork Chop for Grilling

 Best overall for grilling: bone-in rib chop, at least 1 inch thick.
-The bone acts as a heat buffer that slows cooking near the center, giving you more control.
-The fat cap and marbling baste the meat as it cooks
+The bone acts as a heat buffer that slows cooking near the center, giving you more control, and the fat cap plus marbling basically baste the meat as it cooks.

-Avoid thin boneless chops (under ยพ inch) for grilling - they go from perfect to overdone in under a minute and have very little fat to keep them moist under high heat.
+Avoid thin boneless chops (under ¾ inch) for grilling.
+They go from perfect to overdone in under a minute and have very little fat to keep them moist over high heat.

 CutThicknessBoneFatBest Grill Method